Intro to type-level programming in Haskell - Part 2

 NOTE: in other tutorials often is used the term “Vector” instead of “List”, which we used so far.

-What is the next piece of information about the list we can know, besides is it empty or not?
+What is the next piece of information about the list we could know, besides whether it is empty or not?
 It is

 its length - and if we could knew that, we could implement